patrickshock/wrestling-cyoa/README.md

 **YOU NEED RUBY EXPERIENCE**

 Go to the ending branch to get the ending feature that doesn't Work for now.
-I will make branches for new features
+I will make branches for new Features
+* Switch Companies from big leagues to big leagues, indie to big leagues or big leagues to indie